The Birdwatcher's Guide to Mauritius

 This bird of prey forms part of the Falconidae family and is found in the southwestern plateau of Mauritius where they can be seen in forests, along the cliffs or in ravines.
 Considered to be the most distinct of the Indian Ocean kestrels, this gorgeous bird is a relatively small species that generally reaches between 26cm-30.5cm and weighs up to 250g, with the males being slightly smaller than the females.
 Interestingly, both the female and the male are very similar in appearance (except for the aforementioned difference) and they have characteristically short wings, long tails and legs with short talons.
 The upper body is a deep chestnut with black markings while the underside is a creamy white with dark sports.
 The last remaining raptor in Mauritius, it’s vital that these rare and exquisite birds are well looked after or they could risk being on the brink of extinction once more.

-Pink Pigeon
+2. Pink Pigeon

 This fantastic bird is an attractive medium-sized pigeon with light pink coloured feathers on the head, neck and underparts.
-The forehead of the bird is a white while the back is a deep brown which melts into a copper coloured tail.
-The females tend to be slightly duller than the males but they are both extraordinary and wonderful sights for eager birdwatchers hoping to sight a rare bird.
+The forehead of the bird is white while the back is a deep brown which melts into a copper coloured tail.
+The females tend to be slightly duller than the males but they are both extraordinary sights for birdwatchers hoping to sight a rare bird.
 The tip of the bill is white while the eyes are yellow and the legs a pinkish red.
 Said to once be prolific the island over, these birds are now found largely in the upland forests around Black River Gorges, their decline around the island being due to deforestation and the introduction of predators such as rats, feral cats, monkeys, mongooses as well as alien plant species.
 These gorgeous birds are easily recognisable and if you glimpse them while on holiday in Mauritius, you can count yourself extremely fortunate.

-Echo Parakeet
+3. Echo Parakeet

-Mauritius Olive White-eye
+4. Mauritius Olive White-eye

 The absolutely stunning Mauritius olive white-eye joins the lists of both birds that are endemic to Mauritius and those that are endangered, and in the Mauritius olive white-eye’s case, critically so.
 The smallest of the Mauritian songbirds (and the least well known of them), the Mauritius olive white-eye is easily identified by the bright white circles around their eyes, a dull olive-green upper body with lighter underparts.
 Males and females look very similar and are small in build, reaching an average size of 10cm.
 These wonderful birds feed on nectar and small insects and can be found in the forested areas of Black River Gorges National Park and the Macchabée-Bel Ombre Biosphere Reserve.

-Tropicbird
+5. Tropicbird

 The remarkable bird that inspired the logo for Air Mauritius, the Tropicbird, or Paille-en-queue, is a gorgeous seabird found along the shores of many tropical islands and in Mauritius, you stand a chance to see both the beautiful red-tailed and the white-tailed tropicbird.
 These wonderful creatures are easily identified by their long, trailing tail feathers and distinctive bills (red tail feathers and red bill, and white tail feathers and yellow bills respectively).
 While both the red-tailed and white-tailed tropicbirds are solitary by nature, the red-tailed species is quite a bit larger with their average weight being around 800g compared to the white-tailed tropicbirds 350g.
-Catch these beautiful creatures gliding elegantly in phenomenal ariel displays during the breeding season.
+Catch these beautiful creatures gliding elegantly in phenomenal aerial displays during the breeding season.

-Mauritius Fody
+6. Mauritius Fody

 The Mauritius Fody is a small endemic songbird that at one time was extremely common in the jungle-like interiors of Mauritius and is now sadly, also endangered.
 It can still be sighted, if you are lucky, in the forests of the Black River Gorges National Park where the population is closely monitored.
 The male Mauritius Fody has brilliant red plumage from its head to its chest, with an orange patch on his rump during the breeding season.
 The female, in contrast, is far duller than her male counterpart, with olive-brown plumage and slightly darker wings.
 Both the male and the female have thin bills used to probe for insects and to feast on fruit and nectar.
 These delightful birds grow up to 14cm in length and, because of the red hoods on the males, are called the cardinal de Maurice in French.

-Mascarene Paradise Flycatcher
+7. Mascarene Paradise Flycatcher

 This wonderful bird is endemic, as the name implies, to the Mascarene islands of Mauritius and Reunion, each with their own subspecies, with those in Mauritius being incredibly rare and those in Reunion on the other end of the spectrum, being quite common.
 The paradise flycatcher found in Mauritius is overall larger and darker than the Reunion species, and has a stunning purple gloss on its head.
 These flycatchers don’t have the long tail usual of many other paradise flycatchers, but it’s still a wonderfully attractive bird.
 Measuring approximately 15cm to 20cm, the male has a blackish head with a grey band around its neck, throat, breast and belly.
 The upper parts are a deep chestnut and the tips of the wing are black.
 The bill has a bluish hue and the legs are grey.
 The females are very similar, but are smaller and less brilliant than the males.